Lucretia Newman Coleman

-Lucretia Newman Coleman (1856 – July 31, 1948) was an African-American writer born in Canada to a fugitive slave.
+Lucretia Newman Coleman (1856 – July 31, 1948) was an African-American writer born in British North America to a fugitive slave.
 Fluent at the end of the nineteenth-century, her works were praised by her contemporaries of the African-American press.

 Early life

-Lucretia Howe Newman was born in Dresden, Southwestern Ontario, Canada to Nancy D. (née Brown) and William P. Newman.
+Lucretia Howe Newman was born around 1854 in Dresden, Canada West to Nancy D. (née Brown) and William P. Newman.
 Her father was a runaway slave from Virginia, who was ordained as a Baptist minister after attending Oberlin College in 1842 and 1843.
 He pastored for a few years at the Union Baptist Church of Cincinnati, making numerous mission trips to Canada.
 After the Fugitive Slave Act of 1850 passed, he settled his family in Ontario, where they remained until 1859.
-During this time, Lucretia was born around 1854.
+He himself involved in the press, publishing multiple times in The North Star and serving as editor of The Provincial Freeman.
 At that time, the family of six went to Haiti to investigate the possibility of settling there, but the prevalence of Catholicism made him turn his sights to Jamaica.
 In 1863, he determined to return to the United States and settled again in Cincinnati, resuming his pastorate at Union Baptist.
 He died in 1866 during a cholera epidemic.

 Some accounts state that Newman's mother died after the family moved to Appleton, Wisconsin, and a 13-month illness ensued.
 Others state that when the family moved to Appleton in 1867 following Rev. Newman's death, the family matriarch was Newman's step-mother, Sarah Cleggett Newman.
 The family lived a block away from the Cleggett family home in Appleton.
+As the eldest daughter, Lucretia would have helped take care of her younger siblings and half-siblings.
 In 1872, Newman enrolled in Lawrence University to study sciences, as one of the first black students at the university.
 Some of her biographers have said that Newman graduated from Lawrence, but university archives show she was only there for two years and did not earn a degree.
 The family left Appleton in 1876.